CTPUG/pyntnclick/docs/walkthrough.rst

 --------------------------

 #.
 Collect the cryo-fluid canister from the Engine Room.
 #.
-Fill it from a cryo-puddle in the Cryo Chamber.
+Fill it from an empty cryo-chamber in the Cryo Chamber.
 #.
 Place it in the cryo-fluid receptacle in the Engine Room.
+#.
+The engine is now working.